mochajs/mocha/docs/index.md

 });
 ```

 _If you do not need to use_ Mocha's context, lambdas should work.
-However, the result will be more difficult to refactor if the need eventually arises.
+Be aware that using lambdas will be more painful to refactor if the need eventually arises!

 ## Hooks